Filk music: Physical layout

 As the name implies, a rough circle of chairs is usually formed.
 Traditionally, filk circles are started in the evening and tend to continue very late into the night.

 Musical instruments

 A wide range of instruments can be found in a filk circle, although the most common is the acoustic guitar.
 Acoustic instruments are more common than electric instruments, although portable keyboards and even theremins are not unheard of.

 Types

 Filk circles are often given an organizational structure to make it easier for participants to know when it is time to perform or time to listen to other performers.
-There are many ways to accomplish this, but the most common types of filk circle are listed below.
+There are many ways to accomplish this.
+However, the most common types of filk circle are listed below.

 Bardic

 The advantage of the bardic circle is that it has a clear structure, which enforces politeness.
 It ensures everyone in the circle gets their turn so that even shy people can have a chance to request or perform.
 There are disadvantages, however.
 A bardic circle with large numbers of participants will take a long time to traverse the entire circle, making people wait too long for their turn.
 Such a circle was lamented in a filk by Suzette Haden Elgin: "I've been here with my song at the ready since day before yesterday night."